|Support||Help Desk, Phone & Knowledge Base|

 If you are an online store that needs a highly usable platform with inventory management and order fulfillment features and does not depend on organic or paid traffic, then Volusion might be a good fit.
 Get Volusion’s free trial here.

-If you have marketing or design features as a priority, then I’d recommend looking at Shopify (get their free trial here; see my review here) or BigCommerce (get their free trial here; my review here) for hosted platforms.
+If you have marketing or design features as a priority, then I’d recommend looking at Shopify (get their free trial here; see my review here).

 If you are more confused than ever, I created a Buzzfeed-style eCommerce platform quiz to help you decide based on your goals, expertise & priorities.